nathanw88/BikeTrainer/README.md

 In the project directory, you can run:

+###`npm install`

+installs all dependencies for server and client using concurrently to make that happen

 ### `npm start`

-Runs the app in the development mode.<br>
+Runs the server and client with concurrently in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.<br>